-The ability to quickly ramp up the store on multiple CDN’s, as well as achieve optimal page load speeds, were frequently mentioned as the pillar-points of adoption.
+The ability to quickly ramp up the store on multiple CDN’s, as well as achieve optimal page load speeds, were frequently mentioned as the pillar points of adoption.
 In addition to the guaranteed 99.99% up-time, BigCommerce also consistently delivered page load times of 0.3 of a second; regardless of the catalog size.

 Abandoned Cart Reminders

-The abandoned cart system provided natively by BigCommerce is rated one of best.
+The abandoned cart system provided natively by BigCommerce is rated one of the best.
 This feature allows users to create and send out automated emails to any website visitor who went through the sales funnel and left without making a purchase.
 Magento does not come with any built-in cart abandonment products.
 Brand teams need to search for a 3rd party application, connect through developers, and customize HTML as well as other feature sets.
 This creates a hefty additional workload that many users say is unnecessary.

 BigCommerce also comes with proper built-in blogging functionality, which made it a vital consideration for brand managers when comparing BigCommerce vs. Magento.
 Although Magento allows users to crowbar third-party blogging tools, the built-in solution offered by BigCommerce is neat, simple, and more suitable for companies requiring content management.
 SEO-friendly URL structures at both product and blog levels are a benefit.

-Demo, Decide, and Deploy
+Demo, Decide and Deploy

 In the BigCommerce vs. Magento competition, we feel comfortable asking our clients to migrate to BigCommerce.

 If you have questions or would like to experience a personalized demo on how best to re-platform for your Enterprise, ask our certified BigCommerce developers.
 Please reach out via the form below and schedule a consultation.
-We will provide scope documentation, and help you determine what SaaS product is the best fit for you and marketing ecosystem.
+We will provide scope documentation, and help you determine what SaaS product is the best fit for you and the marketing ecosystem.